First things first! You want to find out what you can do with RISER and how to do it?

 1. Create a profile

-On RISER, every rider has a profile where you can see their trips, bikes and a profile photo.
-When you sign up, you can add a photo, some information about you and add your bikes to your garage.
+On RISER, every rider has a profile where you can see their trips, bikes, rank, total tracked distance, a profile photo and many more.
+When you sign up, you can add a photo, some information about you, add your bikes to your garage, set your season goal and your home country.

 2. Add your bikes

 In your personal profile, you can add one or more motorcycles to your garage.
-You can then assign the bikes to the trips you did or select your preferred bike before the ride.
+You can then assign the bikes to the trips you did and select your preferred bike at the end of every new ride.

-To add a bike, go to your profile (click “More” on the menu and go to “My profile”) and tap on garage.
+To add a bike, click on the go screen on the garage icon or go to your profile (click “More” on the menu and go to “My profile”) and tap on garage.

 Then click on the + symbol to add your bike and expand your garage.
-You will be able to see an overview of all trips and ridden kilometers per bike.
+You will be able to see an overview of all trips and tracked kilometers per bike plus comments from your RISER friends on your bike.

 If you can’t find a specific motorcycle in the list, please add it as a suggestion or get in touch with us directly via firstname.lastname@example.org.